 Be open to change though, and don't get too discouraged if it doesn't work immediately.
 Remember that this stage will pass!
 Sometimes you just need to wait for baby to be ready too (not teething, no developmental leaps or growth spurts, or illnesses).

 Using Red Light to Increase Sleep

 Our favourite diffusers are helpful to use for red light.
-The Aroma-Snooze and Aroma-Dream Ultrasonic Diffusers offer a soft glow that also functions as a night light to will help you navigate baby feed times without having to turn on a bright or white light at night time.
+The Aroma-Snooze Ultrasonic Diffusers offer a soft red glow that also functions as a night light to help you navigate baby feed times without having to turn on a bright or white light at night time.
 They have the melatonin producing red glow that can help your baby sleep.

-Using Noise As A Sleep Cue For Baby
+Using Pink Noise As A Sleep Cue For Baby

-We also mentioned using Noise to help cue baby for sleep.
+Another way to help baby stay asleep is using a background noise that minimises the impact of other sudden noises.
 You may have heard of White Noise (humming noises that block out other sounds) to help baby sleep, but new technology favours Pink Noise to help with sleep.
-Pink Noise is a variant of White Noise but it has less higher pitch and intensity and is more deep, rich and monotonous - like ocean waves, rainfall or rustling leaves.
+Pink Noise is a variant of White Noise but it has lower pitch and intensity and is more deep, rich and monotonous - like ocean waves, rainfall or rustling leaves.

 Often it's not the actual noise that wakes us up, rather the sudden and contrasting nature of the noise.
 Pink noise is a foil for day time sounds and is also effective at night when it can seem too quiet.
 It also slows down and regulates brain waves allowing for a deeper, longer sleep.